Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 Build Better Cadences, Book More Meetings

 The difference between an average sales team and a top-performing one is not talent or tools — it is the quality of their processes.
-A well-designed cadence removes guesswork, creates consistency, and gives your reps a repeatable framework for starting conversations with the right people.
+A well-designed cadence removes guesswork and gives your reps a repeatable framework for starting conversations with the right people.

-Use the 10 cadence examples in this guide as starting points.
-Customise them for your market, test relentlessly, and iterate based on data — not gut feeling.
+Use the 10 examples above as starting points.
+Customise them for your market, test relentlessly, and iterate on data rather than gut feeling.

 Founder & CEO of UpliftGTM.
 Building go-to-market systems for B2B technology companies — outbound, SEO, content, sales enablement, and recruitment.